Fusing light and movement through time and space

 About Michael Tebinka

-Michael Tebinka (former: Larsson) is a Director of Photography & Colourist based in Gävle, Sweden.
+Michael Tebinka (former: Larsson) is a Director of Photography & Freelance Colourist based in Gävle, Sweden.
 At the forefront of artistic and technical development in moving images, Michael’s work spans across Feature Films, Documentary and Commercial.
 Some of the international brands he has worked for include Sony Music, EMI, Warner, Lyra, Singapore Telecoms, ASEAN Para Games; including commissioned works for Nuit Blanche in Paris and Onassis Cultural Centre in Athens.

 Trained in Singapore & London respectively, he has successfully developed a visual language that fuse light and movement into a form that is much appreciated by his audience.